DeniseMak/ner-neuron/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: Feature request
+name: User story
-about: Suggest an idea for this project
+about: A story that has component tasks
 title: ''
 labels: enhancement, user story
 assignees: DeniseMak